 Little Miami elementary buildings have two parties a year.
 Our preschool parties take place around Halloween and Valentine's Day.
-Due to limited parking, the class lists will be divided in half, and each half assigned to one of the two parties.
-Each student will be allowed to have one guest at their assigned party.
+Due to limited parking, there will be a sign-up for volunteers.
 We ask that no siblings attend class parties due to licensing regulations.